Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/session-based-messaging-api.markdown

 ## Slow Consumer

-The [Slow Consumer]({{%currentadmurl%}}/slow-consumer.html) mechanism allows GigaSpaces to identify clients that cannot receive events and cancel their notify registration.
+The [Slow Consumer]({{%currentadmurl%}}/slow-consumer.html) mechanism allows XAP to identify clients that cannot receive events and cancel their notify registration.
 This avoids system instability and out of memory problems.

 ## Transient Notify Registration